Celsius Holdings

 Acquiring Alani Nu

-In February 2025, Celsius announced its most ambitious deal yet: Celsius entered into a definitive agreement to acquire Alani Nutrition LLC (Alani Nu) for $1.8 billion including $150 million in tax assets for a net purchase price of $1.65 billion, comprising a mix of cash and stock.
+In February 2025, the company announced its most ambitious move yet: a definitive agreement to acquire Alani Nutrition LLC (Alani Nu) for $1.8 billion, including $150 million in tax assets—for a net purchase price of $1.65 billion—paid through a mix of cash and stock.

 PepsiCo Deepens Its Stake: The Rockstar Deal

-Just months after the Alani Nu acquisition closed, Celsius announced an even more transformational deal with PepsiCo.
-As part of the deal, PepsiCo acquired $585 million in newly issued convertible 5% preferred stock in Celsius Holdings, increasing its ownership stake in the company to approximately 11%.
-In return, Celsius acquired PepsiCo's Rockstar Energy Drink brand in the U.S. and Canada.
+Just months after the Alani Nu acquisition closed, Celsius announced an expanded partnership with PepsiCo that reshaped both companies’ energy strategy.
+PepsiCo bought $585 million of newly issued convertible 5% preferred stock in Celsius, increasing its ownership stake to about 11%.
+In return, Celsius acquired PepsiCo’s Rockstar Energy Drink brand in the U.S. and Canada.

 The Combined Portfolio